Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 Anomalies:

-- **Lost-update**: this happens when two transactions are created at the same are being run on the same row, one updates the rows and commits, the other updates the rows can commits after the first one, only the last upadte will be stored and the other one will be **lost**, while both think that the operation was successful, we can resolve this situation with an **optimistic lock**.
+- **Lost-update**: this happens when two transactions are created at the same time and are being run on the same row, one updates the rows and commits, the other updates the rows can commit after the first one, only the last update will be stored, and the other one will be **lost**, while both think that the operation was successful.
+We can resolve this situation with an **optimistic lock**.

 # Data Access Layer

-Services contains business login, but does not contain any state, it delegates that taks to repositoryies which will store the data to a database.
+Services contains business login, but does not contain any state, it delegates that tasks to repositories which will store the data to a database.

-Spring data framework provides a library called JPA (Java Persistance Architecuture), which is based on Hibernate which created a declarative approach to deal with SQL queries, JPA is just a rebranding of Hibernate, the positive part is JPA makes easy to switch the underlying layer for creating queries.
+Spring data framework provides a library called JPA (Java Persistence Architecture), which is based on Hibernate which created a declarative approach to deal with SQL queries, JPA is just a rebranding of Hibernate, the positive part is JPA makes easy to switch the underlying layer for creating queries.

-The main class the data access layer is called a `Repository`, each `Repository` will fetch a list of `Entity`, which are the basic blocks that can retrieved from a database.
+The main class of the data access layer is called a `Repository`, each `Repository` will fetch a list of `Entity`, which are the basic blocks that it's possible to retrieved from a database.

-## ORM
+## ORM (Object-Relational Mapping)

 ORM tries to fill the difference between the world object orient programs and the world of relational databases.
-The main big difference is that while it completelly fine in the world of the reletional databases to have bidirectional relations (e.g. when a table A has a foreign key pointing to another table B it's completelly legal to do `select * form A join B` and `select * from B join A`), this is problem in programming because pointers (which are used to create relationships) are not bidirectional, if A points to B, from B we cannot go back to A.
+The main big difference is that while it's completely fine in the world of the relational databases to have bidirectional relations (e.g. when a table A has a foreign key pointing to another table B it's completely legal to do `select * form A join B` and `select * from B join A`), this is problem in programming because pointers (which are used to create relationships) are not bidirectional, if A points to B, from B we cannot go back to A.

 ORMs are responsible to handle queries behind the curtain, while still using plain objects.

 ## Docker

-In Spring v3.0, it's possible to use docker compose to create a connection whit a db of our choise, like Postgres, MongoDB, Redis, ...
-This is possible by using a `compose.yaml` file in the root folder, in this way spring will be able to spin it up on it's own and then a suitable connection with the dabase, this is very useful during development.
+In Spring v3.0, it's possible to use docker compose to create a connection with a db of our choice, like Postgres, MongoDB, Redis, ...
+This is possible by using a `compose.yaml` file in the root folder, in this way spring will be able to spin it up on its own and then create a suitable connection with the database, this is very useful during development.
 In production though we still need to specify a db connection using Spring properties.

-To configure a connection we can use the following properties
+To configure a connection we can use the following properties in the `application.yaml`

 ```yaml
 spring: